About the Data Transparency Program

 This work seeks to give the public and federal agencies access to a greater range of financial data.
 The Office of Data Transparency works to improve the value, quality, and availability of federal financial data.

 Fiscal Service’s data transparency work builds upon and uses successes and lessons learned from the DATA Act.
-We continue to expand DAIMS, look for opportunities to improves data quality, enhance the usability of USAspending.gov, and look for new ways to draw value and insights from federal spending data.
+We continue to expand GSDM and look for opportunities to improves data quality, enhance the usability of USAspending.gov, and look for new ways to draw value and insights from federal spending data.